 Figure 1- ATS Datalink Airborne Architecture

 Some architectures have chosen to integrate the ATS end system into the FMS, some have chosen to allocate the ATS end system to a different unit and establish a significant data interface with the FMS to support the various datalink functions.
-Some implementations have a minimal interface with the FMS and depend on the crew to manually support the data needs of the datalink function, The following sections describe requirements for the full datalink functions without regard to the functional allocation of specific airborne architectures.
+Some implementations have a minimal interface with the FMS and depend on the crew to manually support the data needs of the datalink function, The following sections describe all the potential FMS requirements for thedatalink functions without regard to the functional allocation of the specific airborne architecture.
 It’s left to the FMS manufacturer to understand the specific airborne architecture they’re designing for and which requirements are appropriate for that environment.

 4.3.7.1 Future Air Navigation System 1/A (FANS 1/A)